jpruiz84/ScientoPy/README.md

 the last 2 years (`--windowWidth 2`).
 Finally, the 200 top topics are sorted from the highest AGR in the last 2 year period to the lower.
-The first 3 AGR topics are filtered (they correspond to the keyword Internet of things), and the next 10 topics are garph in a parametric plot.
+The first 3 AGR topics are filtered (they correspond to the keyword Internet of things), and the next 10 topics are garph in a evolution plot.

 For more information about the AGR calculation refer to the PDF manual: